JHU-PL-Lab/www-pl2/lecture/more-fp.md

   end;;
 ```

-Here is how we feed it in, instantiating the functor to give a structure
+Here is how we feed it in, instantiating the functor to give a module

 ```ocaml
 module OrderedIntSet = FSetFunctor(OrderedInt);